okteto/docs/README.md

 *A new version of the docs is created once the documentation for a certain version is "finished".
 This is typically done in preparation of a new release.*

+### Update Variables

+Review the content of `src/content/variables.json` and update the values of `cliVersion` and `chartVersion`.

+If the release comes with a new or a removed Kubernetes version, update `kubernetesMinVersion` and `kubernetesMaxVersion` accordingly.

 ### Create a new version
 To create a new version, run the following commands: